dustbuster/dustinhorning.info/readme.md

 ### Who am I and why does this site exist?

 I am a Software Engineer based in Bel Air, MD.
 With over a decade of experience in coding, I enjoy balancing architecture and code.
-I have a passion for lambdas, CloudFormation, serverless infrastructure as code, and utilizing services in AWS or other cloud platforms to create solutions.
+I have a passion for lambdas, CloudFormation, [serverless](https://www.serverless.com), infrastructure as code, and utilizing services in [AWS](https://aws.amazon.com) or other cloud platforms to create solutions.
 This site serves as a hub to link my GitHub, LinkedIn, and other social profiles and repositories to showcase my experience.
 For privacy reasons, I do not post my phone number or email address online, but you can reach me through the provided links.

 ### Info about the site